mendix/docs/content/en/docs/refguide/modeling/menus/view-menu/project-explorer/import-and-export/_index.md

 5. Click **OK**.

-If you are importing a module with the *.mxmodule* extension, a dialog informing you about the imported add-on module will be displayed.
+If you are importing a module with the *.mxmodule* extension, a dialog informing you about the imported add-on module is displayed:
 {{< figure src="/attachments/refguide/modeling/menus/view-menu/project-explorer/import-and-export/mxmodule-notification.png" >}}

 You see a new or replaced module in the **App Explorer**.
-You also see your changes in the **Changes** section.
-In this example, the existing module has been deleted and replaced by the newly imported module:
+You also see your changes in the **Changes** pane.

-{{< figure src="/attachments/refguide/modeling/menus/view-menu/project-explorer/import-and-export/18582109.png" >}}

 #### 2.2.2 Importing a Add-On Module Package Through the App Directory